 Babb has reported from across the globe with datelines from Kabul to Ouagadougou, embedding with U.S. forces and interviewing senior military leaders.
 She has appeared on news outlets including CNBC in India, Channels TV in Nigeria and BNC in the United States.

 Babb joined VOA News in 2008.
-Prior to her current post, Babb was a general assignment reporter and a fill-in reporter at VOA’s White House and State Department bureaus.
+Prior to her current post, she was a general assignment reporter and a fill-in reporter at VOA’s White House and State Department bureaus.
 She also anchored VOA’s flagship Learning English Television, which teaches English to millions worldwide.

 Babb earned a master’s degree in journalism from the University of North Carolina at Chapel Hill and bachelor’s degrees in political science and communications from North Carolina State University.
 She was Valedictorian, Senior Class President, Outstanding Woman of the Year and a member of the Track & Field team while at NC State.

-Babb also studied British politics at the University of Oxford, St. Benet’s Hall, and received a U.S. Department of Education Foreign Language and Area Studies Fellowship to attend Jordan University’s Advanced Arabic Program in Amman.
+She studied British politics at the University of Oxford, St. Benet’s Hall, and received a U.S. Department of Education Foreign Language and Area Studies Fellowship to attend Jordan University’s Advanced Arabic Program in Amman.